NateMacLaurin/react-habitat/README.md

 - [License information](#license-bsd-3-clause)
 - [Change log](https://github.com/DeloitteDigitalAPAC/react-habitat/blob/master/CHANGELOG.md)

 ## Compatibility

 - Supports Browsers IE9+ and all the evergreens.
 - ES5, ES6/7 & TypeScript
-- React v15 and up
+- React v16 and up

-Polyfills

-- IE9-11 Will require a [Promise Polyfill](http://babeljs.io/docs/usage/polyfill/)
-- IE9-10 Will require a [Object.assign Polyfill](http://babeljs.io/docs/usage/polyfill/)

 We highly recommend you use something like [WebPack](https://webpack.github.io/) or [Browserify](http://browserify.org/) when using this framework.